Harald-U/istio101/workshop/README.md

 1. After the email verification, confirm by logging in to [https://cloud.ibm.com](https://cloud.ibm.com).

-1. Go to [Grant Cluster](https://.mybluemix.net/) web page and enter your IBM ID (the email you used to sign up) and the lab key (should be written on the whiteboard) from the instructor
+1. Go to [IBM Cloud Lab](https://istio1010bin.mybluemix.net/) web page and enter your IBM ID (the email you used to sign up) and the lab key (should be written on the whiteboard) from the instructor, accept the t&c's

     ![](README_images/get-clusters-no-region.png)

 1. You will be added to the IBM Lab account and granted access to a cluster.
 Note the name of your cluster.
-It will be something like: `myclusterXXX`.
+It will be something like: `istio1010binXX`.

 1. Refresh your [IBM Cloud Dashboard](https://cloud.ibm.com)

-1. Switch to the **1835659-IBM** account by clicking on the account selection drop down in the top nav bar.
+1. Switch to the **1840867-IBM** account by clicking on the account selection drop down in the top nav bar.

    ![](README_images/ibmaccount.png)